Helsinki-NLP/OpusFilter/README.md

 #### `preprocess`

-Filter parallel data with a combination of filters.
+Preprocess text with a combination of preprocessors.

 Parameters:

 * `inputs`: input files for segments to preprocess
 * `outputs`: output files for preprocessed segments
+* `n_jobs`: number of sub processes to parallel run jobs.
+If not set, the default value is `default_n_jobs` in `common` section.
 * `preprocessors`: a list of preprocessors to apply; see below

 The preprocessors parameter is a list of dictionaries, each